 The placenta contains a woman’s own natural hormones, as well as iron, protein and other nutrients, providing the means to replenish and nourish her body.
 Many women who take placenta capsules report fewer emotional issues, have more energy and tend to enjoy a faster, more pleasant postpartum recovery.
 Placenta has been used in Traditional Chinese Medicine for centuries to treat fatigue and promote lactation.
 Click here to review a recent study on maternal benefit of placenta ingestion, led researchers at the University of Nevada to learn more.

 Estrogen, prolacin, oxytocin, cortisol.
-The placenta contains hormones that help the body recover from childbirth, increase milk-supply, manage stress and prevent depression and fatigue.
-If you are sensitive to hormonal changes, having placenta following childbirth may be enormously helpful in balancing your hormones and helping to keep you feeling stable and strong.
+The placenta contains hormones that may help the body recover from childbirth, increase milk-supply, manage stress and prevent depression and fatigue.
+If you are sensitive to hormonal changes, having placenta following childbirth has the potential to be enormously helpful in balancing your hormones, which could support you to feel emotionally stable and strong.

 The iron present in placenta has greater bioavailability–the mother’s body can easily reabsorb it.
-Many women are low in iron during pregnancy and following childbirth and placenta may help rebuild your iron stores.
+Many women are low in iron during pregnancy and following childbirth and placenta may help rebuild your iron stores, which may increase energy, mental clarity and aid in improving your physical recovery.

 nutrients and minerals: